10:16:01:48

 Module and Materiality

 The proposal follows a modular system with a cube as base geometry and smallest unit.
-This is a due to its flexibility and ease as a mobile piece of street architecture.
+This is a due to its flexibility and ease as a mobile piece to assemble bigger objects in the public space.

 It is combination of three different modules: